orrmb/Learn-Terraform/README.md

 ```bash
 mkdir terraform_worksapce
 ```
-After that we need create file with name `main.tf`. the ending `.tf` symbolizes that is a terraform file.
+After that we need to create file with name `main.tf`. the ending `.tf` symbolizes that is a terraform file.

 - in Linux
 ```bash
 touch main.tf
 ```
-- In Windows you can be created via Vscode or Pycharm to more convenience.
+- In Windows you can create via Vscode or Pycharm to more convenience.

 Now we need to import the AWS provider.
 Let's open the `main.tf` and enter this code to import: